Print Options

 http://pme.uchicago.edu/

-An applicant who holds a degree from an accredited institution is considered for admission on the basis of (1) an undergraduate record, (2) a well organized plan for graduate study, (3) Graduate Record Examination (GRE) and English proficiency scores, where required, and (4) recommendations from three individuals acquainted with the ability, potential, qualifications, motivation, and character of the applicant.
+An applicant who holds a bachelor’s degree or the equivalent from an accredited institution is considered for admission on the basis of (1) an undergraduate record, (2) a well organized plan for graduate study, (3) Graduate Record Examination (GRE) and English proficiency scores, where required, and (4) recommendations from individuals acquainted with the ability, potential, qualifications, and motivation of the applicant.
+The number of letters required varies by program.
 In the case of applicants to doctoral programs, these should generally be from faculty members who have supervised the applicant in research or advanced study.
 For certain programs, professional references, such as work supervisors, may be allowed or preferred, and individuals who have been out of school for a number of years may also consider using such individuals as a reference.

 Certain departments of the University require additional credentials; details concerning these additional credentials are available as part of the online application, or will be sent to candidates for admission after they have submitted their applications.